John Peter Salling: Escape from prison

 After two years in prison, Salling developed an escape plan.
 He obtained a file from a guard and used it to cut his chains and those of another prisoner (a French Creole named Baudran, as referenced in Vaudreuil's letter of 1744).
 They then broke down the door of their cell during the night and, using a rope to climb over a wall, escaped on 25 October 1744.
 They fled to a local monastery where they were given a gun, powder and shot, and the next day shot two buffalo and used their hides to make a boat.
 After traveling 60 miles across Lake Pontchartrain and up the Pearl River, they reached the land of an unnamed Native American tribe (probably Choctaws) where they stayed with Baudran's father for two months and ten days, during which the French conducted an intensive manhunt.
 Salling, Baudran and another Frenchman traveled by boat along the coast to Choctawhatchee Bay, then went overland to Augusta in the Province of Georgia, arriving in March 1745.
 In April they met with Governor William Stephens in Charles Town.
 There they boarded a ship bound for Virginia, but when they reached Cape Romain, their ship was captured by a French warship and all their belongings stolen.
 The French set Salling and eleven other men adrift in a small boat, in which they were able to return to Charles Town on 15 April 1745.
 From there, Salling traveled overland to Virginia, arriving on 17 May 1745.

-John Howard and other members of his expedition were placed on board a ship, the Elephant, bound for France in December 1744, but their ship was captured by an English warship, and they were then sent to London and then presumably back to America.
+The French governor placed the other members of the expedition, including John Howard, on board a French ship, the Elephant, bound for France in December 1744, but their ship was captured by an English warship, and they were then sent to London and then presumably back to America.
 John Howard and his son Josiah do not appear in records after this, but John Poteet and Charles St. Clair returned to Augusta County and acquired land across the James River from Salling.
 Their names appear subsequently in various documents and work orders.